-As you can see on the illustration, the bacteria living in our fridges multiply very quickly, except for the coldest part, which is around the middle or on the top shelf!
+As you can see on the illustration, the bacteria living in our fridges multiply very quickly, except for the coldest areas, which are around the middle or on the top shelf!

 Refrigerator compartments by temperature and type of food

-The consequences of bacterial proliferation can be harmful to health: buccal or intestinal fungi that cause diarrhoea or even more serious food poisoning such as listeriosis, staphylococcal infections, salmonella and others.
+The consequences of bacterial proliferation can be harmful to health: buccal or intestinal fungi that cause diarrhoea or even more serious food poisoning such as listeriosis, staphylococcal infections, salmonella.